-A lover of lists and deadlines, Anna Attkisson heads up features and special projects for Laptopmag.com, in addition to covering social networking and accessories.
-She joined the LAPTOP staff in 2007, after working at Time Inc. Content Solutions where she created custom publications for companies from American Express to National Parks Foundation.
+A lover of lists and deadlines, Anna Attkisson covers apps, social networking and accessories.
+She's proud to say she loves each and every one of her phablet, three tablets, three laptops and desktop.
+She joined the Laptop Mag staff in 2007, after working at Time Inc. Content Solutions where she created custom publications for companies from American Express to National Parks Foundation.

 I love the bags you have featured but my favourite bag is a trabasack.
 This bag has a built in lapdesk and is unique in the world.
 Very practical for working on the move.
 Very handy for students, working in awkward places, in lectures or on the bus.
 Check it out!

 These bags are crap. not a single one worth a penny, except the TB2 sleeve…..TB2 builds the strongest, longest lasting, best designed bags, Right here in America!…most of which ate TPU lined…hence waterproof…and no I don’t work for them, Iv’e just owned 4 of them over the last 13 years…all of which are still in use.

 Have you seen Fusion Bags they have great laptop and tablet backpacks.
 Some of the workstation designs are like 2 bags in one with an inner laptop sleeve that zips out which can be used with the shoulder strap.
 I got a Micro Workstation for my iPad at fusionbagsusa.com.
 They also have laptop bags that attach to musical instrument backpacks (guitar, sax, trombone, trumpet).
 Super cool design for music students…I would think (cause I’m not).
 Enjoy what’s left of summer!